openorclose/posts/README.md

 ### Introduction of new reserved words in ES2015

+One last weirdness in the mystery number guesser example is why `inputField` can be accessed when it is only defined inside the `if` statements.
+Read the section on scopes to find out more.

-Javascript introduced [block scope](blockscope.md) in ES2015.
+Anyway, people wanted defined variables to be scoped within their block, and Javascript introduced [block scope](blockscope.md) in ES2015.
 Not by changing `var`, as usual, but by the introduction of a new keyword `let`. `let` was never one of the reserved keywords pre-ES2015, so defining a variable named `let` like `var let = "let";` was definitely possible.
 What happens if you do exactly that in 2018? `let` is a reserved keyword, so an error should rightfully be thrown no?

 Alas, remember that Javascript does not like for tabled sites of the past to stop working.
 So the new keywords that were introduced (such as `let`) are only half-reserved.
 They can still be used as variable names and identifiers without causing an error.
 (Please don't do this though.)

-### Possible uture explicit tail call optimisations
+### Possible future explicit tail call optimisations

-ES2015 has proper automatic tail call optimisation in its specifications, but as of 2018, only Safari supports it.
+ES2015 has proper automatic tail call optimisation in its specification, but as of 2018, only Safari supports it.
 Chrome even removed support for it many versions back, and instead backed a proposal to introduce optmisations only when _explicitly_ requested:

 ```javascript
 function factorial(n, acc = 1) {